spookbite/spookbite.github.io/README.md

 # Personal Website Resume for Computer Science

-Edited by Sunwoo Kang
+Edited by Palkit Lohia
 Merged CEEVEE with KARDS from Styleshouts :)

-For any questions on starting a personal website for resume, please contact swkang73@stanford.edu / sunnybd97@gmail.com.
+You may contact me at palkitlohia15@iitkgp.ac.in / palkitlohia2001@outlook.com .

 SOURCES AND CREDITS: